Yord/shargs/README.md

 ## Features

-Shargs **gives developers as much control over parsing as possible**.
+Shargs **gives developers as much control over command-line parsing as possible**.
 The advantages are:

 +   You get exactly the parser you need, without unnecessary features.